carnarez/astdocs/astdocs/README.md

 **Notes**

-If `*args` and some `kwargs` arguments are present, `args.vararg` will not be `None` and the `node.args.kwonlyargs`/`node.args.kw_defaults` attributes need to be parse.
+If `*args` and some `kwargs` arguments are present, `args.vararg` will not be `None` and the `node.args.kwonlyargs` / `node.args.kw_defaults` attributes need to be parsed.
-Otherwise all should be available in the `args`/`defaults` attributes.
+Otherwise all should be available in the `args` / `defaults` attributes.

 ### `astdocs.parse_import`